Skip to main content

 • Finish by adjusting the upper screws until final tolerance is achieved.

-• Use an 8" caliper to measure from the stylus tip to the top of the flange, then add 0.25".
+• Length: measure from the stylus tip to the top of the flange with the 8" caliper, then add 0.25".
+Enter in [Length].

 8. Determine which calibration tool your shop is using.